amgorelik/amgorelik.github.io/_posts/2019-03-02-code-writing-code.md

-In fact, that’s the _only_ way they are created (in the case of our `Point`, in the constructor); there are no capabilities in Python to pre-define instance attribute.
-In this example, we solve this problem by explicitly telling the decorator which attributes should get getters and setter defined; not unreasonable choice, since it gives full control to the programmer while still keeping the code short and clean.
+In fact, that’s the _only_ way they are created (in the case of our `Point`, in the constructor); there are no capabilities in Python to pre-define instance attributes.
+In this example, we solve this problem by explicitly telling the decorator for which attributes to define getters and setters; not an unreasonable choice, since it gives full control to the programmer while still keeping the code short and clean.